maxdml/psp/README.md

 ```

 Then:
-- Log in the container to configure it `bash sudo docker exec -it IMAGE /bin/bash`
+- Log in the container to configure it `bash sudo docker exec -it CONTAINER_ID /bin/bash`
+- You can find the docker container ID with `sudo docker ps`
 - Setup your cloudlab private key as `/root/.ssh/aec` set it to 600
 - In /psp/Shremote_cfgs/config, update:
     - ssh_config.yml: set cloudlab username